Consumer Fraud Reporting

 • Use anti-spam software.

-• Try to filter your email - a link at the scam busters site will show you exactly how to do this.
+• Try to filter your email - Look further down this page to see you exactly how to do this.
 Or your ISP might provide a filtering service or be able to tell you how to set one up yourself.

 • Don't ever buy anything from spammers.